-The world-class facility will bring more than 46,000 visitors to the city each year to experience the culture and community of Boston.
-With an anticipated direct spending by hostel guests in excess of $16 million each year, the New Boston Hostel will spur economic activity and growth.
+The world-class facility brings more than 46,000 visitors to the city each year to experience the culture and community of Boston.
+It’s estimated that hostel guests spend in excess of $16 million each year in the local economy.

-The New Boston Hostel is proud to join Mayor Thomas Menino’s broad revitalization plans for a greener, more sustainable city, as the nation’s first LEED certified hostel.
+HI Boston is proud to join Mayor Thomas Menino’s broad revitalization plans for a greener, more sustainable city, as the nation’s first LEED certified hostel.
 The facility plans incorporate many green technologies as well as shared amenities for guests and is in walking distance to major tourist destinations in the city.
-The environmental impact of each guest will be among the lowest of all Hub travelers.
+The environmental impact of each guest will be among the lowest of all travelers.

 Guests are encouraged to connect with the community by engaging in activities that help educate them about the world and broaden their perspectives.
 The new facility provides community spaces where Boston-area youth can become “citizens of the world.”